The Surprising Value of Plant-Based Protein in Dog Food

-You've probably noticed that pea protein, potato protein, and other plant-based protein sources are becoming more popular in dog food.
-But plant-based protein can cause some uncertainty: Is plant protein really as effective as animal-based protein?
-If so, why is it controversial?
-And at the end of the day...is plant-based protein good for your dog?
-As a dog owner, you need to know.
-Let's take a look.
+You've probably noticed that pea protein, potato protein, and other plant-based protein sources are included more often in dog food.
+You may be asking, “is plant protein as effective as animal-based protein?
+Is plant-based protein good for my dog?”

-There is!
-Even though it may seem a bit strange to think of plant-based ingredients as sources of protein, protein ingredients in dog food typically contain more than 20% protein -- whole peas, for example, contain 25% protein.
-And concentrated pea protein like what's used in Just Right blends?
-Even more so, with greater than 60% protein.
+Even though it may seem a bit strange to think of plant-based ingredients as sources of protein, plant-based protein ingredients in dog food typically contain more than 20% protein.
+The concentrated pea protein in Just Right blends contains greater than 60% protein!
 Here's how we get the most out of a plant-based protein source:

 "Different types of protein contain different amino acid combinations, but as long as the pet eats, digests, and absorbs the right amount of each required amino acid, the source is not particularly important.
 In other words, arginine is arginine no matter if it comes from soybeans or turkey."

-The protein from one ingredient (e.g. chicken) will differ from the protein in another food source (e.g. corn) based on how long the protein is, its structure, and the combination of amino acids that make up that protein.
-Or, to echo what Veterinarian Jennifer Coates says above, each individual amino acid – in this case, methionine – is exactly the same, regardless of whether it came from chicken or from corn.
+The protein from one ingredient (e.g. chicken) will differ from the protein in another food source (e.g. corn gluten meal) based on the length of the protein, its structure, and the combination of amino acids that make up that protein.
+Or, to echo what Veterinarian Jennifer Coates says above, each individual amino acid – in this case, methionine – is exactly the same, regardless of whether it came from chicken or from corn gluten meal.

 What Does This Mean for Me When Choosing the Best Food for My Dog?

 At the end of the day, you just want what's best for your dog.
 And we do too.
 When it comes to looking at protein sources in your dog's food, our best advice is to always find a food that's complete and balanced, and to look for a good balance between both animal-based protein and plant-based protein.
 If you have any questions, contact our Customer Care Team.
 Create a unique blend balanced for your dog by starting a Just Right blend with us today.